-(1) This column includes unvested restricted shares and RSU awards as of December 31, 2023, PSUs that were granted in 2021 and that became determinable as of December 31, 2023, but which had not yet vested, and PSUs awarded based on individual performance ("Retention PSUs" or "PSUs") that were granted in 2021 of which the remainder became determinable as of December 31, 2023, but which had not yet vested.
-As described in more detail in the Compensation Discussion and Analysis section above, the 2021 PSU grant resulted in 0% of the target number of PSUs being earned.
-For restricted shares and RSU awards, 33,33% of each NEO's award vests every year for three years on each anniversary of the date of the grant, except for promotional awards and awards received by the NEOs prior to becoming an NEO which vest at a rate of 25% each year for four years on each anniversary of the date of the grant.
-The awards vesting over four years include Ms. Owen's October 2022 and October 2023 award, Mr. Schweihs's November 2023 award, all 2020 awards, and all awards to Ms. Willis and Mr. Betori prior to their promotions effective March 20, 2023, as well as their promotional grants on April 3, 2023, for 9,285 shares each.

-- (2) This column includes PSU awards.
+- (1) This column includes unvested restricted shares and RSU awards as of December 29, 2024 and PSUs that were granted in 2022 and that became determinable as of December 29, 2024, but which had not yet vested.
+As described in more detail in the Compensation Discussion and Analysis section above, the 2022 PSU grant resulted in 0% of the target number of PSUs being earned.
+For restricted shares and RSU awards, 33.33% of each NEO's award vests every year for three years on each anniversary of the date of the grant, except for promotional awards and awards received by the NEOs prior to becoming an NEO which vest at a rate of 25% each year for four years on each anniversary of the date of the grant.
+The awards vesting over four years include Ms. Owen's October 2022 and October 2023 awards, Mr. Schweihs's November 2023 award, and all awards to Ms. Willis and Mr. Betori prior to their promotions effective March 20, 2023, as well as their promotional grants on April 3, 2023, for 9,285 shares each. - (2) This column includes PSU awards.
 The PSU awards vest, if at all, on or about the second day after the release of our annual earnings following the performance period, according to predetermined targets.
-For additional information on the vesting schedule and Company performance goals for PSUs granted in 2023, please see the Compensation Discussion and Analysis section.
-For PSU awards granted in 2022, additional information on performance goals can be found in our prior proxy statement.
-The February 4, 2022, March 10, 2023 and April 3, 2023 PSU grants each assume a 100% payout of the award, or the target number of shares, will be earned.
-The February 5, 2021 PSU grant and the remainder of the February 5, 2021 Retention PSU grants became determinable as of December 31, 2023 and are not included in this column. - (3) This amount includes 5,559 restricted shares and 21,846 shares under the Retention PSU award that vested on February 5, 2024. - (4) This amount includes 3,468 restricted shares and 15,604 shares under the Retention PSU award that vested on February 5, 2024. - (5) This amount represents 12,483 shares under the Retention PSU award that vested on February 5, 2024.
+For additional information on the vesting schedule and Company performance goals for PSUs granted in 2024, please see the Compensation Discussion and Analysis section.
+For PSU awards granted in 2023, additional information on performance goals can be found in our prior proxy statement.
+The March 10, 2023, April 3, 2023 and March 7, 2024 PSU grants each assume a 100% payout of the award, or the target number of shares, will be earned.
+The February 4, 2022 PSU grant became determinable as of December 29, 2024 and are not included in this column.